 Transportation of Racehorses

-Another obstacle to the development of the Triple Crown was transportation of the horses, for before the development of the internal combustion engine, moving a horse by train could be quite costly and not very efficient.
+Another obstacle to the development of the Triple Crown was the transportation of the horses, for before the development of the internal combustion engine, moving a horse by train was quite costly and not very efficient.
 As a result, owners did not take their animals too far from their home bases to compete in a race.

 The Longest Yard

 Because of its extra 1/4 mile in length, the Belmont Stakes is often referred to as "The Test of Champions."
-The extra two furlongs (there are eight furlongs in a mile), changes this race to a contest of stamina and endurance.
-Whereas the Derby and the Preakness may test the speed of a young horse, the Belmont Stakes allows spectators to see which jockey can best pace his steed on the longer journey around the track.
+The two extra furlongs (there are eight furlongs in a mile) change this race to a contest of stamina and endurance.
+Whereas the Derby and the Preakness may test the speed of a young horse, the Belmont Stakes allows spectators to see which jockey can best pace their steed on the longer journey around the track.

 What's a Furlong?

-Even if you have just followed a few horse races, most likely you have heard the term, "furlong" thrown around, at least once or twice.
-In case you're wondering about the origin, the word can be traced back to medieval England, when an acre was measured as a furlong wide and a furlong in length.
+Even if you have just followed a few horse races, most likely you have heard the term "furlong" thrown around at least once or twice.
+In case you're wondering about the origin, the word can be traced back to medieval England, where an acre was measured as a furlong wide and a furlong long.
 Since there are eight furlongs in a mile, a square mile would contain 64 acres with each acre being 220 by 220 yards.
-Today, the term, "furlong" is reserved almost exclusively for horse racing.
+Today, the term "furlong" is reserved almost exclusively for horse racing.

 Secratariat's Amazing Victory at the 1973 Belmont Stakes

-In 1973, Secratariat was involved in a neck and neck race with another horse, called Sham, at least for the first half of the race.
+In 1973, Secratariat was involved in a neck-and-neck race with a horse called Sham—at least for the first half of the race.
 Then Secretariat ran away with the contest, leaving Sham in the dust and winning by just over 30 lengths.
-In the process, the horse set a world's record for twelve furlongs on a dirt track, which still stands today.
+In the process, the horse set a world record for twelve furlongs on a dirt track, which still stands today.
 Since that day, all the Belmont Stakes races are compared with Secretariat's great victory.
 So far, not one horse has come close.